 Add the tequila and lime juice to the glass, and fill with ice.

-Top with grapefruit soda, and stir briefly to combine.
+Top with grapefruit soda, and stir briefly and gently to combine.

 Garnish with a lime wheel.